g4m3rm1k3/tuts/tutorials/docs/CLAUD2.md

 ---

-## Stage 3 Complete - Real File Operations!
+## Stage 3 Complete - Real File Operations

 ### What You Built